Solar Energy Concepts

 • System cost ~£3,300 (battery + inverter + electrician).
 0% VAT until March 2027.

-• New in April 2026: BS 7671 Amendment 4 introduces Chapter 702 — the first UK wiring standard for home batteries.
+• From 15 April 2026: BS 7671 Amendment 4 is published and in force, and Chapter 702 is the first UK wiring standard for home batteries.

 • Best tariff: Octopus Go (7.5p overnight → ~28.5p peak = 21p spread).
 Start with battery, add solar later.